 Fear not them which kill the body, but are not able to kill the soul: but rather fear him which is able to destroy both soul and body in hell.

 The English word Hell is Hades in Greek and Sheol in Hebrew.
 Several places in Scripture we find these words rendered Hell, the grave or the pit.
 None of these renderings are correct.
-Hades literally means all receiving according to Vines Expository Dictionary of Old and New Testament Words, and is not a permanent region of the lost.
-Rather, it is a temporary region for those that have died physically and includes both those that died having faith in God and those that did not.
+Hades literally means all receiving and is not a permanent region of the lost.
+Rather, it is a temporary region for those who have died physically and includes both those that died having faith in God and those that did not.
 In Revelation 1:18, Jesus informs us that he holds the keys of death and Hades, which the Amplified Bible specifies as the realm of the dead.

 In Revelation 20:13-14 John saw death and Hades, which the Amplified Bible identifies as the state of death of disembodied existence, giving up the dead that is in them.
 All those dead are then judged according to their works (KJV), which the Amplified Bible specifies as their whole way of feeling and acting, their aims, endeavors, motives, and works.
 I don’t believe this is a judgment that results in condemnation because there is now no condemnation for those that are in Christ Jesus, who walk according to the Spirit rather than the flesh (see Romans 8:1).
 Rather, it is a judgment that results in rewards being handed out, based on whether or not one was in Christ Jesus, and how much a believer walked in the Spirit rather than the flesh.